sakithb/media-controls/README.md

 -   Download "extension.zip" file from the releases tab
 -   Open a terminal in the path of extension.zip
--   Install and enable the extension by executing
-    <br> `gnome-extensions install extension.zip --force` <br>
-    in the terminal
+-   Install and enable the extension by executing `gnome-extensions install extension.zip --force` in the terminal

 ---